 - Hermann L. F. von Helmholtz Career Development Professor of Medical Engineering, Massachusetts Institute of Technology

-- Assistant Professor of Electrical Engineering and Computer Science, Massachusetts Institute of Technology
+- Associate Professor of Electrical Engineering and Computer Science, Massachusetts Institute of Technology

 - Principal Investigator, Computer Science and Artificial Intelligence Laboratory